timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 # Implementation

-Now, let's implement the algorithm in C#.
+Now let's implement the algorithm in C#.
 Instead of starting from scratch, we will port a Java version that was posted in [this](https://stackoverflow.com/a/14580102) Stack Overflow answer and slightly modify it for modern .NET.

 To begin, we will combine the information for nodes and edges into a single class called `Node`: